top of page

 • Sweet potato = ʻuala

-• This is a staple food in Hawaii, and are often purple instead of orange!
+• This is a staple food in Hawaii, and are often purple as well as orange!

 • Potato = ʻuala kahiki